 A will must be carefully planned, drawn up, and executed to ensure your wishes will be effectively carried out.

-One of the simplest, most affordable methods of creating a legally binding Will is to access the Safewill online platform.
-Safewill enables you to write your bespoke, legally binding Will for free, including review of your Will by an Australian Solicitor, and customer support throughout.
+One of the simplest, most affordable methods of creating a legally binding Will is to access the Gathered Here online platform.
+Gathered Here enables you to write your bespoke, legally binding Will for free.
 With this option, after you’ve taken care of your loved ones, you will also have an opportunity to include a gift to Children’s Medical Research Institute.
-Create your free will with Safewill: www.safewill.com/cmri
+Create your free Will with Gathered Here.

 You can also contact a solicitor, the Public Trustee, or the Law Society in your state or territory for advice about preparing a Will.

 NSW Trustee & Guardian will make your Will and estate planning documents at no charge if you are eligible for a full Centrelink Age Pension, and offer a range of other benefits.
 T. 1300 10 20 30.